 Though not a rule of the road or law, it is a good idea to wear bright colored clothing when walking at night or when visibility is reduced.
 It is also a good idea to walk against the flow of traffic.

 If you have been injured as a pedestrian, skate boarder, or roller blader, as a result of a car accident, the Brockton pedestrian accident lawyers at Sousa & Sousa, P.C. can help you recover the compensation you deserve.
 You are entitled to compensation for your medical bills, lost wages, pain and suffering, and property damage.
 We have been representing injured pedestrians for over fifty years.
 The Brockton pedestrian accident lawyers at Sousa & Sousa have the knowledge and experience to protect your rights and make sure you are properly compensated for your injuries.
 The pedestrian accident lawyers at Sousa & Sousa practice only personal injury law and are committed to defending the rights of parties injured by the negligence of others.
 We know that pedestrian accidents are traumatic and we are here to provide you with the highest quality legal representation.
 Pedestrian accident cases are handled on a contingent fee basis, which means you do not pay us unless we are successful.
-For a free consultation call our Brockton/Easton office at 508-230-5300 or our Taunton office at 508-823-6111 or contact us online.
+For a free consultation call our Brockton/Easton office at 508-230-5300 or contact us online.
 We are available for home or hospital consultations.